Tag

 An Automatic Pencil Sharpener

 If you’re tired of constantly having to buy new pencils or struggling to sharpen them manually, consider making your own DIY automatic pencil sharpener!
 With just a few simple materials, you can create a device that will sharpen your pencils quickly and efficiently.
 Start by gathering a small motor, battery pack, and a switch.
 Then, attach a sharpening blade to the motor and connect everything together using wires.
 Finally, mount the device onto a sturdy base and test it out on a few pencils.
-This project is a great example of a hands-on learning activity and a potential classroom product for students.

 7. A Device That Helps You Find Lost Items